bobthehuge/PatriceSays/README.md

 ## Options
 - `<text>`: Wanted text
 - `-f, --font [PATH]`: font file path.
 By default, it takes the provided `impact.ttf`
 - `-s, --size [SIZE]`: text size.
-By default, it tries to automaticaly max-fit to the destination
+By default or if provided isn't valid (negative or null), it tries to automaticaly max-fit to the destination